QualiSystemsLab/EnqueueTestShellSuites-Jenkins-Plugin/README.md

 ##Prerequisite

-1) CloudShell 6.4 and above.
+1) CloudShell 8.0 and above.

 2) Jenkenis server 2.0 and above.

 ## Installation
-1) Download the hpi package from the releases tab
+1) Download the hpi package.

 2) Navigate to the advanced section under the plugins tab in jenkins